Reason # 1. Understanding the needs of members — and staying relevant

 One of the potential impacts of conducting membership research is to update and clarify how you segment your membership.
 It’s very likely that the pandemic shook up your industry and forced some of your members to rethink their marketing strategies and offerings — even their business models.
 At the very least, your research can help you validate whether your existing segmentation strategy still makes sense or whether it needs an adjustment to reflect significant changes in the industry.

 Effective research can also help you better understand why members join and stay with your association and why they decide to leave.
 Research into conference attendance, publication sales, and other sources of non-dues revenue can help determine whether you need to revisit pricing, adjust offerings, or make other changes.

 Reason # 3.
 Gaining strategic insights

-The third reason your association should conduct member research is to develop strategic insights about your members’ industry.
+The third reason your association should conduct membership research is to develop strategic insights about your members’ industry.
 According to ASAE’s Decision to Join report, research is one of the key reasons companies join associations in the first place.

 Research also can provide insight regarding executive compensation.
 Companies in every industry need objective data to help them understand where they fit in their industry in terms of compensation.
 By being more competitive for top talent, they’ll position themselves for continued growth and success.

 It’s worth noting that all of these insights can potentially be shared with members in ways that can generate non-dues revenue — from conference programming to special member reports.

 Once you decide to conduct new membership research, your next decision is how to do it.
 If your staff has the expertise and bandwidth to conduct research using internal resources, that’s great.
 If not, it can be a smart decision to engage an organization with relevant experience.
 Indeed, certain sensitive areas of inquiry — such as member revenue or compensation studies — are best left to unbiased, third-party providers, preferably ones with experience serving as fiduciaries.